 10: Take an extra plastic bags for wet clothes

 This is something I forgot to take with me and I really regret it.
-I had the bathers in a bag that I thought would be ok but they just leaked everywhere over the back of the car.
-I would say take a couple of extra bags with you so that you can stop them from wetting everything that you have on you.
+I had the bathers in a bag that I thought would be ok, but they just leaked everywhere over the back of the car.
+I would say take a couple of extra bags with you so that you can stop the clothes from wetting everything that you have on you.

 There were plenty of people walking around with their phones in zip-lock bags to get their pictures.
 They were a great idea and the people I spoke to had some good pictures.
 One thing they all did say though is to take some spares as if they got a hole in the bag it was not able to be used anymore.